lr42/gentle/README.md

 What is this?
 ========================================================================

-Gentle Break Reminder is a program which will remind you to take regular breaks, in a very gentle way.
+Gentle Break Reminder is a cross-platform program which will remind you to take regular breaks, in a very gentle way.
+(It's been tested on Linux, but should work on Windows and Mac as well.)

-When it's getting close to time to take a break, a colorful, pulsing box will appear on your screen.
+When it's getting close to time to take a break, a glowing, colorful, semi-transparent, pulsing box will appear on your screen.
 You can move this by dragging it to wherever you want on the screen, and resize it by dragging the top-left corner.

 When it's time to take a short break (indicated by the box pulsing blue), you can click on the box and a full screen window will appear for